RangerZhang/datasciencecoursera/Getting-and-Cleaning-Data/CodeBook.md

     * 561-feature vector with time and frequency domain variables
     * ID of each subect and the activities she was doing when the readings were recorded
   * more infomation
-    * For more infomation about the dataset, ***especially the meaning and format of each variable***, please turn to http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones
+    * For more infomation about the dataset, ***especially the meaning, units and format of each variable***, please turn to http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

 ###Process
   * Goal